 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Pentax K-5 and Pentax K-70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the K-70 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the K-5 does not offer wifi capability.
+In contrast, the K-5 does not provide wifi capability.

 Studio photographers will appreciate that the Pentax K-5 (unlike the K-70) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The K-70 is a recent model that features in the current product line-up of Pentax.
-In contrast, the K-5 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-5 was succeeded by the Pentax K-5 II.
-Further information on the two cameras, as well as related accessories, can be found on the Pentax website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax website.

 So how do things add up?
 Is there a clear favorite between the Pentax K-5 and the Pentax K-70?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.